rcalixte/wayland-book/src/introduction.md

 compositor by any measure: users, commit count, and influence.
 Following its success, Drew gave back to the Wayland community by starting wlroots: unopinionated, composable modules for building a Wayland compositor.
-Today it is the foundation for dozens of independent compositors.
+Today it is the foundation for dozens of independent compositors, and Drew is one of the foremost experts in Wayland.